apple/coremltools/README.md

 cd python-package; python setup.py develop
 ```

-To install keras (Version >= 2.0)
+To install Keras (Version >= 2.0)

 ```shell
 pip install keras tensorflow
 ```

-If you'd like to use the old keras version, you can:
+If you'd like to use the old Keras version, you can:

 ```shell
 pip install keras==1.2.2 tensorflow